google/sandwiched_compression/README.md

 * sandwich_image_compression_lowres_codec.ipynb: Colab for the lowres codec scenario with example training and results.

 ## Usage
-Please see sandwich_image_compression_lowres_codec.ipynb and sandwich_image_compression_grayscale_codec.ipynb for two scneraios discussed in the paper.
+Please see sandwich_image_compression_lowres_codec.ipynb and sandwich_image_compression_grayscale_codec.ipynb for two scenarios discussed in the paper.
 Beyond the included software you will need tensorflow-datasets (with the 'clic' dataset downloaded) and mediapy.
 Please see the colabs for instructions.

 ## References
 [Image and Video Compression](https://arxiv.org/abs/2402.05887)